verdaccio/verdaccio/README.md

 npm adduser --registry http://localhost:4873/
 ```

-This will prompt you for user credentials which will be saved on the Verdaccio server.
+This will prompt you for user credentials which will be saved on the `verdaccio` server.

 ## Using private packages